5 Simple Things You Can Do For Your Health & the Environment on Earth DayBy Ali Geering-Kline

 4. Take Action against EPA cutbacks: In the past few months, the GOP-majority Congress has mounted an all-out assault on the Environmental Protection Agency, pushing an extensive list of measures to shackle the EPA from exercising its regulatory authority.

 The landmark Clean Air Act was even put on the chopping block, and 17 Democrats shamefully voted against it!
 Unacceptable.
-Take action now and sign on to CREDO’s petition to make sure the 17 dirty Democrats that sided with big polluters and radical Republicans don’t vote against clean air again.

 5. Lower your BPA levels by making simple dietary changes: You may or may not know that there are two dangerous toxic chemicals—called Bisphenol-A, and DEHP—hidden in most canned foods that damage genes, disrupts our hormones, and cause cancer.
 Sadly, most of us are exposed to these two chemicals daily (as shown in this BPA study and this DEHP study).